Episodes

 A Daily Podcast brought to you by Anglican Futures designed to help you pray.

-Just confession, some Cranmer, a creed and collects.
+Just confession, catechism, creed and collects.
+Short and simple.

 TRANSCRIPT